RetroReversing/retroReversing/categories/consoles/PS1.md

 ## PS1 File formats
 {% include link-to-other-post.html post="/ps1-file-formats" description="For more information on PS1 File Formats check out this post." %}

+## PS1 Executable Format
+The PS1-EXE (executable) format is detailed in the post below:
+{% include link-to-other-post.html post="/ps1-exe" description="For more information on PS1 EXE File Format check out this post." %}

 ---
 # Game Asset Creation Tools